 This class is currently unavailable.
 However, this class might be back in the future, if there is enough interest.
 You can express your interest and reserve your spot for a future term by clicking on this button.

 Intro to Cartooning

-In this beginner’s class, taught by veteran cartoon and comic book artist, Salgood Sam, you will learn constructive drawing techniques behind some of the greatest draftsmen of animation and comic art.
-With a combination of drawing and practice sessions in each class, this course will help you understand the “what?” and the “how?” of the cartooning art process.
+In this class, you will learn the constructive drawing techniques behind some of the greatest draftsmen of animation and comic art.
+Through a combination of lectures, demonstrations and practice sessions in each class, this course will help you understand the ins and outs of the cartooning process.

 - Duration 10 weeks

 Strong fundamentals in traditional drawing, painting and sculpting are the foundations to create amazing artwork.